Welcome to Littleover Lane Allotments

 From time to time we are open to the public for plant sales and general open days.
 At such times we encourage you to come and have a look around our wonderful site and to have a chat with many of our members who are usually only too happy to stop and chat.
 You never know, you might want to put your name down for a plot yourself!

 Keep a look out for our future events.
 We look forward to seeing you soon.

 Details of forthcoming events are posted on Facebook.

 The site is owned by the LLAA and is therefore a private (not council run) site.
 Plot holders are members and tenants of the association, paying an annual rent for their plots.
 The LLAA is registered with the Financial Services Authority as a non-profit organisation, and is also a member of the National Society of Allotments and Leisure Gardeners.

 The LLAA is self-governing and relies on its members to elect the Committee.
-Elections take place at our Annual General Meetings to serve for two years.
 The AGM is usually held in late November/early December, and all members are encouraged to attend.
 Committee members also meet monthly to discuss any LLAA business.